 Frequently asked questions

-Most homeowner policies in Brown County carry a wind/hail deductible of 1–2% of your dwelling's insured value.
-On a $350,000 home at 2%, your deductible is $7,000.
-Check your policy documents or contact your agent to confirm whether your deductible is a percentage or a flat dollar amount.
+Most homeowners in Brown County have a separate wind and hail deductible set at 1–2% of their dwelling's insured value.
+On a home insured for $205,500, a 2% deductible would equal $4,110 out of pocket.
+Contact your insurance agent to confirm whether your deductible is a percentage or a flat dollar amount and what that means for your specific policy.

-Will I need a permit for a roof repair in Aberdeen?
+Do I need a permit to repair roof hail damage in Aberdeen?

 Wind/hail deductible notice